Max-Mogilski/Max-Mogilski/README.md

 ## 👨🏻‍💻 About Me

+- 👾 Creator of the HaveFun organization 👾

 - 💻 Currently working on HaveFun organization

 - 🧠 I’m currently getting better at test driven development